 Clearly Describe the Problem and Give the Background

-To begin, please describe the problem you are having as precisely and straightforwardly as possible.
+Start by clearly describing the issue you are facing.
 Remember that the main objective is to provide a clear picture of the problem so that the developer can reproduce it and come up with a fix.

 First, explain what exactly went wrong and what you expected to happen instead.
 It is always a good idea to let the developer know what solutions you have already tried.
 This way, you can avoid wasting time on solutions you have already ruled out.